 Some things are not possible to see in before and after pictures.
 For example, how do you show before and after pictures of bad breath?
-Brighter teeth can be seen in pictures but none were discovered and legitimately, the time for this to occur would depend on how stained someone's teeth were.
-Still, it would be nice if the company showed proof.
-If ProDentim probiotics really whiten stained teeth, your effects would occur faster by also refraining from smoking/chewing tobacco and/or drinking coffee and tea and other liquids known to discolor teeth.
+Brighter teeth can be seen in pictures, but none were discovered when this review was created.
+Also, the time to see before and after differences would depend on how stained someone's teeth were.
+If ProDentim probiotics whiten stained teeth, your effects would occur faster by refraining from smoking/chewing tobacco and/or drinking coffee, tea, and other liquids known to discolor teeth.

-So the ProDentim official verified website shows positive reviews from customers who have used their supplement.
-One possible problem is there are not many testimonials when last checked.
+The ProDentim official verified website shows positive reviews from customers who are happy with the supplement.
+One possible problem was there are not many positive testimonials when the website was checked.
 For a supplement claimed to have over 95,000 positive reviews, one would expect to see more complimentary testimonials.
-Maybe there are more when you read this?
+See the company website for updates.

 What Are The Pros & Cons Of ProDentim Oral Probiotic?

-For those looking for a time-tested oral health supplement, check out Dentitox Pro.
-The Dentitox Pro supplement has been around longer and has more positive customer testimonials as you can see from the previously posted review.
+While the supplement boasts some interesting evidence, for those on the fence or looking for a more time-tested oral health supplement, check out Dentitox Pro.
+The Dentitox Pro supplement has been around longer and has more positive customer testimonials, as you can see from this review.

 Does ProDentim Really Work As People Say?

 The company takes an interesting approach to oral health by attempting to modulate the microbes in the mouth, tongue, and throat.
-While I'm not totally sold yet, it's quite possible the supplement will freshen bad breath.
+While I'm not totally sold yet, it's possible the supplement will freshen bad breath.
 The real test is whether taking ProDentim reduces cavities or whitens teeth.
-So far, that research has not been conducted.
 Tricalcium phosphate and peppermint oil may play important roles in the supplement's effect on teeth and gum health.